milospandzic/milospandzic.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my professional microcosm :earth_africa:"
+title: "Welcome to my professional microcosm 🌍"
 author_profile: true
 redirect_from:
   - /about/